NERC-Digital-Solutions-Hub/rse-assessment/README.md

 vasileios.vlastaras@manchester.ac.uk

 You will receive a confirmation email acknowledging the receipt of your code assessment.
 Should we encounter any issues accessing or downloading your submission, we will contact you to resolve the matter.
-Therefore, please ensure you regularly check your email until you receive our confirmation.
+Therefore, please check your email regularly until you receive our confirmation.

 **1. CSharp Assignment: Execution time optimisation**

 The Visual Studio Solution named 'RSE' encompasses a console project titled 'GeometriesAssessment'.
 This project comprises two foundational classes, 'Point1' and 'Polygon1', serving as templates for defining Points and Polygons, respectively.
 For the sake of simplification, 'Polygon1' is designated as a convex polygon, circumventing the complexities associated with supporting polygonal holes or multiple shells.

 Within 'program.cs', the console application's code resides.
 Executing this program unveils a series of messages detailing the duration required for the program to perform its operations, which include generating points and polygons, as well as computing distances.
-To assess the program's performance, a total of 10 million calculations and a total of 10 million instance genenerations is performed.
+To assess the program's performance, a total of 10 million calculations and a total of 10 million instance creations are performed.

 Your task is to **identify and implement ways to enhance the program's execution time**.
 To accomplish this, you are expected to:

 1. Initially, conduct a comprehensive review of the program's code to **pinpoint any potential issues or deficiencies**.
 Should any be found, **promptly address and rectify them**.
 Make sure you explain what you corrected in the code and present your interventions in a short document which will complement the code assessment.
 2. The program currently lacks comments.
-Carefully examine the code and provide **XML docstrings to clearly explain the purpose of each method, class,** etc.
+Please carefully review the code and provide **XML docstrings to clearly explain the purpose of each method, class,** etc. The comments should be added after you make any corrections or modifications to the code.
 3. Utilize your expertise in C# to refine the execution of identified operations, aiming for **improved efficiency**.
 4. Demonstrate **multiple strategies** to decrease the program's execution time, leveraging your knowledge and skills.
 5. Recognize that each strategy may offer its own set of benefits and limitations, and there might not be a one-size-fits-all solution to optimize execution time.
 Please provide insights into your chosen approaches, outlining their advantages and disadvantages.